-Our products use patented technology to decompose in any natural environment including landfill.
+Our products use patent pending technology to decompose in any natural environment including landfill.
 We are strong supporters of the circular economy, however currently over 80% of plastic still ends up in landfill and even with best practice this is only likely to reduce to 50% in the next few years.
 So, our products if they escape recycling and end up in landfill, using our patented technology will decompose completely over 2 years.

 PaktoEarth products will decompose either with UV light or atmospheric thermal temperatures, because it has oxygen built in, even if it is buried in landfill the plastic will start to decompose once a set trigger date is reached for it to start breaking down.